|Price: $725 ($750 within one month of the course)

 The Pelvic Floor Capstone is an advanced course with the prerequisite of having attended Pelvic Floor Level 1, 2A, and 2B.

-This three-day, advanced-level course is intended for the therapist who is experienced in treating the pelvic floor patient, has a strong understanding of pelvic anatomy including muscles and nerves, and strong pelvic floor palpation skills.
+This three-day (8 hours of online lecture plus 2 days of in-person learning), advanced-level course is intended for the therapist who is experienced in treating the pelvic floor patient, has a strong understanding of pelvic anatomy including muscles and nerves, and strong pelvic floor palpation skills.
 Lab work instructed will cover manual therapy treatments addressing fascia and nerves.

 This course is designed to build on the skills learned in Pelvic Floor Levels 1, 2A, and 2B and covers advanced topics in women’s health including endometriosis, infertility, and polycystic ovarian syndrome (PCOS).
 Day one lecture includes discussions on the endocrine system and an advanced discussion on pelvic anatomy, focusing on connective tissues (organ ligamentous support and the endopelvic fascia).
 Day two lecture and lab topics includes surgery complications and gynecological cancers, as well as the role of pharmacology and nutrition in pelvic health/pelvic pain.
 Labs include hands-on manual therapy techniques to address complications from surgery or oncology treatments.
 On day three, participants will have the opportunity to discuss case studies and complex patients with the instructors on the final day of the course.

 Please note, the Pelvic Floor series of courses typically fill up about 2-3 months before the scheduled course date.
 It is highly recommended that participants register well in advance to reserve their seats.
 If you need your employer to send a check for your registration payment, please click the Request Invoice button on the course event page to reserve your seat.